pineappledr/vigil/README.md

 - Username: `admin`
 - Password: Check server logs or set via `ADMIN_PASS` environment variable

+> 💡 To find the generated password in the logs, run: `docker logs vigil-server 2>&1 | grep "Generated admin password"`
+>
-> 💡 On first login with a generated password, you'll be prompted to change it.
+> On first login with a generated password, you'll be prompted to change it.

 ### 3. Deploy Agents